Skip to contents

 .token

 Authentication token.
-Defaults to CANVAS_API_TOKEN environment variable, if set.
+Defaults to cnvs_token().

 .destfile